huggingface/trl/docs/source/nash_md_trainer.md

 ## Example script

-We provide an example script to train a model using the Nash MD method.
+We provide an example script to train a model using the Nash-MD method.
 The script is available in [`examples/scripts/nash_md.py`](https://github.com/huggingface/trl/blob/main/examples/scripts/nash_md.py)

-To test the Nash MD script with the [Pythia 14M model](https://huggingface.co/EleutherAI/pythia-14m) on the TL;DR summarization task, run the following command:
+To test the Nash-MD script with the [Pythia 14M model](https://huggingface.co/EleutherAI/pythia-14m) on the TL;DR summarization task, run the following command:

 ```bash
 python examples/scripts/nash_md.py \